KastnerRG/Read_the_docs/docs/project4.5.rst

 2) Goal
 ------

 The OFDM receiver is divided into two parts -- the FFT and the QPSK decoder.
-You will be working with your FFT module from the FFP project.
+You will be working with your FFT module from the FFT project.
 You must design and implement a QPSK decoder, and integrate it with the FFT to complete the receiver.
 While the major goal of this project is create a functional core, you will also perform optimizations on the code.

 3) Materials
 -----------